weaveworks/weave-gitops/test/acceptance/README.md

 export GIT_PROVIDER=gitlab
 ```

+When adding tests that require creating **multiple clusters**, please add a `@skipOnNightly` tag to the test in order to prevent Nightly Test failures.
+Our Nightly Tests run on standing clusters (EKS, GKE), and this test setup does not support creating multiple clusters on the fly.

 # Smoke Tests

 To run the **smoke tests** from the suite, run the following the command from the repo root directory.